 Citizens will be notified and have an opportunity to comment on any substantial amendments proposed to the Annual Action Plan.
+Substantial amendments are changes made to an already approved Action Plan.

-Substantial Amendments will be published in the County's newspaper of record and be subject to a 15-day public comment period to allow for comment prior to implementation of the proposed amendment.
-Substantial Amendments may be forwarded to the appropriate GRC for review prior to submission to the BOCC for final approval.
-Comments or views of citizens will be considered at the public hearing, and a summary of any comments or views not accepted and the reasons therefore, will be attached to the substantial amendment of the final Action Plan which will be submitted to HUD.
+Substantial Amendments will be published in the County's newspaper of record and be subject to a 30-day public comment period to allow for comment prior to implementation of the proposed amendment.
+Substantial Amendments may be forwarded to the GRC for review prior to submission to the BOCC for final approval.
+Written comments or views of citizens will be considered and a summary of any comments or views not accepted and the reasons, will be attached to the substantial amendment of the final Action Plan which will be submitted to HUD.
 Substantial amendments include: